 Shoot more during the middle of the day

 You’ll probably find more landscape photographers shooting during the early morning and evening hours when, understandably, the light is the best.
-But if you can learn to shoot great landscape photography during the parts of the day when the lighting conditions aren’t perfect, then you’ll more than likely become a better photographer.
+But if you can learn to shoot great landscape photography during the parts of the day when lighting conditions aren’t perfect, you’ll be more flexible and become better at taking photos overall.

 Work harder and be more creative

-Worry less with what your shooting with and more on how to maximize your current equipment’s features.
-Always be thinking about your next composition and shoot it a thousand times.
-Find unique perspectives to take pictures from for those common landscape locations.
+Worry less about your gear and more about how to maximize your current equipment’s features.
+Always be thinking about your next composition, and shoot it over and over.
+Find unique perspectives and techniques for common landscape locations.
 Get up earlier and stay out later.
-Hike farther with a heavier pack.
+Hike farther than you did before.

-The endless tips and advice will always be given whether you like it or not, but the reality is your photography is defined by only you and the amount of work you put into it.
+Through it all, remember that your photography is defined by your goals and the amount of work you put into it.

-Jimmy Chin sums it up pretty perfectly with this quote:
+Jimmy Chin sums it all up in this quote:

 “Creativity needs to extend beyond the lens.
 Find creative ways to showcase your work and get it seen.
 Straight-up tenacity, hard work, and determination will always be part of the equation, so get to it.”